 Then, during a simple procedure, a small piece called an abutment will be attached to the implant.
 After a few additional weeks of healing, a dental crown will then be attached to the implant/abutment and serve as the replacement tooth.

-The single best reason dental implants are superior over the other solutions is because the implant replaces the tooth root.
-This will provide stimulation for the bone (just as the tooth root once did) and prevent bone loss.
+The single best reason dental implants are superior to the other solutions is that the implant replaces the tooth root.
+This will stimulate the bone tissue (just as the tooth root once did) and prevent bone loss.
 No one will ever know you have a fake tooth because the implant-supported crown will look like a natural tooth, blending in with the rest of your smile.

 You will care for it the same way you care for your other teeth, by brushing and flossing every day and visiting our Philadelphia dentist office twice a year for a regular checkup.
 An implant-supported crown also allows you to eat all the foods you love without restrictions.